shubhamk07/Rock-Paper-Scissors-game/README.md

 # Rock-Paper-Scissors-game
-The famous game ROCK PAPER SCISSORS built with javascript
+The famous game ROCK PAPER SCISSORS built with javascript and Jquery.

+Technologies used :
+Bootstrap
+Bootbox
+Jquery